Can German Cockroaches Fly? Why They Have Wings but Don't Use Them

 Physical Features

 German cockroaches have six spiny legs, long thin antennae, and an oval-shaped body.
 Their wings lay flat against their back when at rest.
-Young roaches (nymphs) are wingless but still have those characteristic dark stripes.
+Young roaches (nymphs) are wingless but still have those telltale dark stripes.

 Where German Cockroaches Prefer to Hide